 Ticks, on the other hand, are usually brought in by your dog, as ticks hitchhike into houses by latching on to your dog’s fur.
 It is a good idea to help reduce the risk of ticks on your dog by brushing your dog when coming home from walks and before going into the house.
 There is also one type of tick, called the Brown Dog Tick, that can be found inside buildings.

-Preventing fleas and ticks
+Preventing fleas and ticks on dogs

 Many believe that fleas and ticks are a summer problem, and prevention is only necessary in the hotter months of the year.
 While fleas certainly prefer it while it is warm and humid conditions, modern central heating means we cater to their tastes year-round.
 Caring for your pet year-round and preventing parasites is safe and effective, as there are easier and more convenient control options available.